McMvMc/16824hw1/README.md

 #### Q 2.3: Implement the data augmentation and generate the loss and mAP curves as before.

-*Hint: You may refer to a previous work, Kra½henu¿½hl et al. (ICLR'16), for more tips on setting hyper-parameters for this task.
+*Hint: You may refer to a previous work, Krahenbuhl et al. (ICLR'16), for more tips on setting hyper-parameters for this task.
 Feel free to explore slight modifications of the architecture.*

 ## Task 3: Even deeper!
 VGG-16 for PASCAL classification (15 points)